Cloud Grid Designer

 Your project grid and the current palette being used can be saved using the Project à Save option.

-This data is saved a database in the cloud where you can access your designs again from any browser on any device.
+This data is saved in a database in the cloud where you can access your designs again from any browser on any device.

 The current name of the project you are working on is displayed in the upper left corner of the screen.
 You can also see the name by selecting Project à Info.
 The name will be defined if you have previously saved the project, or if you have opened an existing project.